 Vegetation Management for Bushfire Protection

 The bushfire planning provisions can be viewed at Clauses 44.06 & 53.02 of the Victoria Planning Provisions here.
-More information on how to interpret these requirements, can be found on the DELWP website, including the Technical Guideline – Planning Permit Applications Bushfire Management Overlay September 2017.
+More information on how to interpret these requirements, can be found on the Department of Transport and Planning (DTP) website, including the Technical Guideline – Planning Permit Applications Bushfire Management Overlay September 2017.

-To assist in the identification of the different vegetation classes and how they may affect bushfire behaviour refer to CFA’s Vegetation Classes in the Victorian BMO (PDF 481.5KB).
-You may also need to review Australian Standard AS3959-2009.
+To assist in the identification of the different vegetation classes you will need to review Australian Standard AS3959-2018.

 Page last updated: Thursday, 20 April 2023 1:31:30 PM